How to sell a car

 Take a selection, including:

-Using a free, online car selling service or sites such as Gumtree or Facebook Marketplace can generate interest, and don’t forget tried and tested methods such as your local newspaper, the free ads, a notice in your local shop and ‘For sale' posters in the car window.
+Or there are tried and tested methods like your local newspaper, the free ads, a notice in your local shop and ‘for sale' posters in the car window.

 And, of course, social media is a fantastic way of putting the word out, asking friends and contacts to share.